Arsenault Dermatology is using photodynamic therapy (blue light treatment) to help skin cancer patients with actinic keratosis.

-Blue Light Treatment is a solution for getting rid of actinic keratosis, or solar keratosis.
-This condition causes scaly bumps to grow on the skin, which have the potential to turn into a possibly fatal type of skin cancer.
-These growths are patches of thick, crusty or scaly skin.
-They are initially considered pre-cancerous, but untreated lesions can turn into squamous cell carcinoma, and it’s always recommended to have them treated by your dermatologist.
+Actinic keratosis, or solar keratosis, is a condition that causes scaly bumps that grow on the skin, which has the potential to turn into skin cancer.
+These growths are patches of thick, crusty or rough skin.
+They are not life-threatening, but untreated lesions can turn into squamous cell carcinoma, and it’s always recommended to have them treated by your dermatologist.

 Blue Light Treatment is a non-invasive procedure.
-Your dermatologist will apply a chemical solution to the affected areas, and subsequently expose that same area to blue light.
+Your dermatologist will apply a chemical solution to the affected areas, and subsequently, expose that same area to blue light.
 The reaction from the chemicals, oxygen and the blue light is what destroys the precancerous or cancerous skin cells.
 Your actual treatment will typically involve two visits — one for the initial screening and diagnosis, followed by your actual treatment appointment.
 Once the solution is applied to your skin, you’ll allow it to absorb for an hour, and then you’ll do the blue light exposure for just under 20 minutes.
 It’s a quick and easy procedure.

-Because this is a non-invasive procedure, it’s essentially painless and most patients find it completely comfortable.
+Because this is a non-invasive procedure, it’s essentially painless, and most patients find it completely comfortable.
 The treated lesions will heal in about one week.
-Other types of treatment like cryotherapy, topical chemotherapy, and laser resurfacing are known to be significantly more uncomfortable, making blue light therapy a great option to treat skin cancer, or to act as a preventive treatment and remove actinic keratosis.
+Other types of treatment like cryotherapy, topical chemotherapy, and laser resurfacing are known to be significantly more uncomfortable, making blue light therapy a great option to treat skin cancer or to act as a preventive treatment and remove actinic keratosis.

 Blue Light Treatment in Bradenton and Lakewood Ranch